core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.

-If the NoSec mode is used (see {{chap-unsecured-groupcomm}}), group communication does not rely on security at the transport layer nor at the CoAP layer, hence the communicating endpoints do not refer to a security group.
+It is strongly discouraged to have unsecure group communication through the NoSec mode (see {{chap-unsecured-groupcomm}}), whose possible exceptional use ought to be limited to specific circumstances (see {{chap-unsecured-groupcomm}} and {{chap-security-considerations-nosec-mode}}).
+When the NoSec mode is nevertheless used, the communicating endpoints do not refer to a security group.

 When a security group uses the security protocol Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to protect group communication (see {{chap-oscore}} of this document), source authentication is achieved for messages exchanged within the group (see {{chap-group-oscore}} and {{chap-security-considerations-sec-mode-sauth}} of this document).
 That is, even though the endpoints in the security group do share group security material, a recipient CoAP endpoint is able to verify that a message protected with Group OSCORE has actually been originated and sent by a specific and identified CoAP endpoint as a member of the security group.